About your horse’s dapples – if they are in there

 - Then Dr. Clair gets down to business confirming that a healthy coat is necessary for dapples, and we get a healthy coat on our horses because of balanced trace minerals and omega 3 fatty acids.

-The bottom line is that dapples are not “in” every horse, and since we strive to have the best nutrition, exercise, and grooming programs out there, you will see dapples if your horse has them.
+The bottom line is that dapples are not “in” every horse.
+When we have the best nutrition, exercise, and grooming programs, the dapples appear.

 What has been your experience with dapples?

 If you want to shop for horse supplies to bring out your horse’s dapples, you can click these links.
 As an Amazon Associate, I earn from qualifying purchases, which are not a penny more for you.
 I couldn’t be more grateful for your support!